 A second Cats trailer has dropped.
 The first advert appeared back in July, and people were mostly horrified ('demented dream ballet' is the description that really sticks in the memory).
 We're happy to announce that the second effort is another big ladleful of bonkers.

-Well it seems not.
-Judging by what we've seen so far, Tom Hooper's reimagining of the phenomenally popular Andrew Lloyd Webber musical is all kinds of wrong.
-One thing's for sure, this 'demented dream ballet' isn't likely to enter our ranking of the best 3D movies any time soon.
+From what we've seen so far, Tom Hooper's reimagining of the phenomenally popular Andrew Lloyd Webber musical is all kinds of wrong, yet weirdly enthralling at the same time.
+We don't expect it to be joining our ranking of the best 3D movies any time soon.